Motivation Matters: Cultivating Curiosity in Middle School Students

 Start a Curiosity Club

-As an Individual
+As an individual

 We're here to support you throughout.

-3. Sign the Community Agreements
+3. Sign the Guide Agreements

 4. Join the Weekly Workshops